 Dan Posted July 27, 2022 Report Share Posted July 27, 2022 I made a 4' tall cross out of 3" x 4" poplar and it was almost pure white.
 No other colors in it.
 I'm sure it will darken slightly over time.
 A few years ago I made a poplar stool that had browns, reds, purples and greens in it.
 Yes, poplar can vary significantly.
 Very easy to work with, though.
 OCtoolguy and barb.j.enders 2 Quote Link to comment Share on other sites More sharing options...

 kmmcrafts Posted July 27, 2022 Report Share Posted July 27, 2022 Looks like poplar that I use most..
 I have had some pieces with brown, green, purple look to them.. but I try to stay away from those for the puzzles I make.. the unicorn puzzle might be cool from the rainbow colored pieces I have.. but a dog puzzle to me looks best from just plain blah wood..
-LOL OCtoolguy and barb.j.enders 2 Quote Link to comment Share on other sites More sharing options...
+LOL barb.j.enders and OCtoolguy 2 Quote Link to comment Share on other sites More sharing options...

 OCtoolguy Posted July 28, 2022 Report Share Posted July 28, 2022 45 minutes ago, Scrappile said: I always check the popular ant my local big box store.. come in some interesting colors.
 Just our curiosity Paul, what is a "popular ant"? barb.j.enders 1 Quote Link to comment Share on other sites More sharing options...